 Hydrogen is the lightest gas in the universe.
 Under normal conditions, it is a chemical element with symbol H and atomic number 1, a colorless, odorless, and highly flammable gas.
 The gas does not occur on Earth in isolated form but is part of water.
 Hence, a lack of hydrogen will indeed not become an issue.

 Hydrogen is used in both liquid and gaseous form.
-The gas has a density (kg.m-3) of 0.08988 and a boiling point of -252.9 °C. At its boiling point, hydrogen condensates from gas to liquid.
+The gas has a density (kg.m-3) of 0.08988 and a boiling point of -252.9 °C. At its boiling point, the hydrogen becomes a liquid.

 The history of liquid hydrogen

 Hydrogen was first produced in 1671 by scientist Robert Boyle.
 He investigated the reaction of various metals by dipping them in acid.
 As the metals yielded their respective reactions with the acid, hydrogen was produced as a side effect.

 It was, however, not until 1766 that hydrogen was identified for the first time by Henry Cavendish.
 He confirmed in a research paper that hydrogen was a separate element and went into further detail about the extreme flammability of this then newly discovered gas.

 Cavendish also discovered that hydrogen gas forms water when combined with fire.
 This discovery led to the name that Antoine Lavoisier gave the gas a few years later: hydrogenium (“hydro” and “genes” to be translated as “water-maker” or “water-former”).

 The hydrogen production did not really take off until William Nicholson and Sir Anthony Carlisle discovered a process to produce hydrogen in 1800.
 The electrolysis method amounts to applying electric current to water, thus producing hydrogen and oxygen gas.